 Many YMCAs have activities for children to participate in.
-Whether it is day camps, summer activities, or even swimming lessons, see what your local YMCA offers to the public and if it may be something that your child is interested in!
+Whether it is day camps, summer activities, or even swimming lessons- see what your local YMCA offers to the public and if it may be something that your child is interested in!

-If you don’t have a local YMCA, you can still visit any type of workout/kid friendly recreational center.
+If you don’t have a local YMCA, you can still visit any type of workout/kid-friendly recreational center.
 If you are learning about the body and the importance of being active, why not take a fun trip to a local gym and let your child experience different work-out options first hand?

 Because sometimes, field-trips can be just for fun as well!
 We can write it off as Physical Education, right?

 If you are fortunate enough to live in an area with a state park, take advantage of what it has to offer.
 Go on nature hikes, stream wading, or other adventures.

 Don’t forget to check with the local park ranger!
 State Parks often offer many different classes and activities geared towards children learning about the wildlife and nature that are free to attend and highly educational!

 It’s important for our children to know and understand the importance of our police and justice system.
 Call your local police station and organize a trip down to the local police department.

 Fire Station tours are the best.
-Not only do they get to learn how to handle and react in an emergency, but often times they get a tour of the building as well as the fire truck.
-Both adults and children will love this experience!
+Not only do they get to learn how to handle and react in an emergency, but oftentimes they get a tour of the building, learn how the staff works together as a team, go on calls, as well as the workings and functions of a fire truck.

 If your town has a community garden, it’s an excellent resource for your homeschool classroom.
-You can learn about gardening, help water and care for the plants and maybe even get to nibble and taste some of them fresh from the garden!
+You can learn about gardening, help water and care for the plants, and maybe even get to nibble and taste some of them fresh from the garden!

-If your local news station has a presence in the community, call them and see if they would be willing to allow a small group of homeschoolers to tour/visit.
+If your local news station has an active presence in the community, call them and see if they would be willing to allow a small group of homeschoolers to tour/visit.